RobertSandiford/sass-in-template-string-vscode/README.md

 ## Features

 - Syntax highlighting for styled components in JavaScript and TypeScript.
-- Detailed CSS IntelliSense while working in styled strings.
+- Detailed CSS IntelliSense while working in template strings.
 - Syntax error reporting.

 ## Usage

-The styled-components extension adds highlighting and IntelliSense for styled-component template strings in JavaScript and TypeScript.
+The scss-in-template-string-vscode extension adds highlighting and IntelliSense for styled-component template strings in JavaScript and TypeScript.
 See [plugin configuration](https://github.com/Microsoft/typescript-styled-plugin#configuration) for information on configuring the linter and other language features.